microsoft/azure-function-flex-open-ai/docs/workshop.md

 > - You will find the instructions and expected configurations for each Lab step in these yellow **TASK** boxes.
 > - Inputs and parameters to select will be defined, all the rest can remain as default as it has no impact on the scenario.
->
-> - Log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.
+> - Log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using the credentials provided to you.
-> - Instructions and solutions will be given for the Azure CLI, but you can also use the Azure Portal if you prefer.
+> In this version of the implementation, you will be using the [.NET 8 Isolated][in-process-vs-isolated] runtime.

 </div>

-## Scenario
+## 📚 Scenario

 The goal of the full lab is to upload an audio file to Azure and save the transcripts back inside a Cosmos DB database and enrich these transcriptions with a summary using Azure OpenAI.
 The scenario is as follows:

 ![Hand's On Lab Architecture](assets/architecture-overview.png)

-1. You will use Azure Load Testing to be able to simulate the traffic on your system
-1. All requests will go through APIM (API Management).
-This includes the requests for fetching transcriptions and for uploading audio files.
 1. The first Azure Function (standard function) will be mainly responsible for uploading the audio file to the Storage Account.
 1. Whenever a blob is uploaded to the Storage Account, a `BlobCreated` event will be emitted to Event Grid
 1. The Event Grid System Topic will push the event (in real time) to trigger the Azure Durable Function